I Am Love (film): Plot

-The wealthy Recchi family are first and second-generation textile manufacturers in Milan.
-Tancredi Recchi (Pippo Delbono) and his wife Emma (Swinton) are hosting a formal dinner party for Tancredi's ailing but still-formidable father, Edoardo Sr. (Gabriele Ferzetti), patriarch and founder of the family business, who is celebrating his birthday.
-As the many servants bustle about, the family note with disappointment the news that Edoardo Jr. (Flavio Parenti), Tancredi and Emma's eldest son, lost a competition the day of his grandfather's birthday.
-Edoardo Jr. arrives from that competition, having informed the family that he has invited a girlfriend.
-She is Eva, of the prominent Ugolini family, whom he plans to marry.
-Edoardo Jr.'s young adult siblings, Gianluca (Mattia Zaccaro) and Elisabetta (Alba Rohrwacher), complain of yet again being served "ukha", Edoardo Jr.'s favourite dish, a special soup his mother Emma, who is Russian by birth, has made for him since childhood.
+In 2000, the wealthy Recchi family is a first and second-generation textile-manufacturing family in Milan.
+Tancredi Recchi and his wife Emma are hosting a formal dinner party for Tancredi's ailing but still-formidable father, Edoardo Sr., patriarch and founder of the family business, who is celebrating his birthday.

+As the many servants bustle about, the family notes with disappointment the news that Edoardo Jr., Tancredi and Emma's eldest son, lost an athletic competition on the day of his grandfather's birthday.
+Edoardo Jr. arrives from that competition, having informed the family that he has invited a girlfriend, Eva, of the prominent Ugolini family, whom he plans to marry.

+Edoardo Jr.'s young adult siblings, Gianluca (Mattia Zaccaro) and Elisabetta, complain of yet again being served ukha, Edoardo Jr.'s favourite dish, a special soup his mother Emma, who is Russian by birth, has made for him since childhood.

 The grandfather announces he is passing the family business to his son, Tancredi, who has long worked with him, and also, unexpectedly, to Edoardo Jr.

 At the dinner, Elisabetta, who attends school in London, presents her grandfather with one of her artworks, a photograph, despite a tradition of presenting one another paintings.
 He is disappointed, but encouraged by his glamorous wife Allegra "Rori" Recchi (Marisa Berenson) to gloss over his disappointment.

-Later during the birthday celebration, Edoardo Jr. receives a surprise visit from Antonio (Edoardo Gabbriellini), the chef who defeated him in the competition earlier that day.
-Antonio brings a beautiful cake as a gift, and Edoardo, flattered by the gesture, introduces him to his mother.
+Later during the birthday celebration, Edoardo Jr. receives a surprise visit from Antonio, the man who defeated Eduardo in the competition earlier that day.
+Antonio, a chef by trade, brings a beautiful cake as a gift, and Edoardo, flattered by the gesture, introduces him to his mother.

-After the party, while Emma is running errands, she discovers a CD, with a note from Elisabetta to her brother Edoardo revealing that Elisabetta is a lesbian.
-She tells her brother of an encounter with a woman and that she is in love with another woman.
+Several months after the party, while Emma is running errands, she discovers a CD, with a note from Elisabetta to her brother Edoardo revealing that Elisabetta is a lesbian.
+She tells her brother of an encounter with a woman and also reveals she is in love with a different woman.
 Meanwhile, Edoardo Jr. visits Antonio in Antonio's father's restaurant.
 They later make plans to open a restaurant together on some property Antonio's father owns in San Remo.

-Months later, Emma is having lunch at Antonio's restaurant with Rori and Eva, and she is aroused while relishing a prawn dish he prepares for her.
+Months later, Emma is having lunch at Antonio's restaurant with Rori and Eva, and she is aroused while relishing a prawn dish he prepared for her.

 Elisabetta returns to Milan, with her hair cut short, and invites Emma to go with her to Nice to look for a venue for Elisabetta's art exhibition.
 While stopping in San Remo en route to Nice to surprise her daughter, Emma spots Antonio, follows him, and eventually speaks to him outside of a book shop.
 She goes with him to his house in the hills above the city, and they begin their affair.